Open Burning Permit

-The fee for the permit is $15 Fee Schedule.
-The office accepts cash, checks (made payable to Frederick County Health Department) and Visa/Mastercard.
-Visa/Mastercard is accepted in person from 8:00 a.m. to 4:00 p.m.
-ONLY.
-Credit Card payments cannot be made over the phone, through the mail or online.
-Debit cards are NOT accepted at this time.
+The fee for the permit is $15.
+Payments are accepted Monday through Friday from 8:00 a.m. to 4:30 p.m.
+The office accepts cash, checks (made payable to Frederick County Health Department), and Visa/Mastercard.
+Credit card payments cannot be made over the phone, through the mail, or online.
+Debit cards are not accepted at this time.

 All applications are reviewed to ensure that appropriate distances are met, allowable materials are being burned, and property owner’s consent has been given when needed.
 Some properties will require a site visit to verify application information and/or measure distances.
 If a site visit is needed, the property owner will be notified via phone or email to arrange a time.

 For information about Maryland Department of Natural Resources open burning requirements check out their webpage at DNR Open burning.

 The mail-in application allows those who have held a recent burning permit to submit their information through the mail.
 The application must be filled out completely, accompanied by a check in the amount of $15 and mailed to:

 Community Services/Burning Permits

 If an application is incomplete or does not meet the required criteria, the applicant will be notified via phone or email within two (2) business days that a permit cannot be issued.

 Note: If the applicant is not the property owner, a Property Owner Permission Letter must be mailed in with the application.

 If the application is approved, the permit will be mailed or available for pickup at Environmental Health Services, depending on the applicant’s choice.